BlakeSanders10497/RedPandaCEN3031/README.md

 ## Controls

 Drag around with a mouse click.
 Scroll to zoom in and out.
-Hover over an item to view it's name.
+Hover over an item to view its name.
 Toggle the labels on or off in the top right corner.

 ## Contributing